-Ocular migraines are usually brief, lasting less than five minutes.
-However, they can last up to 30 minutes.
-Forty-one percent of people have a headache during the vision loss.
-Twenty-five percent have it before or after.
+Ocular migraines are usually brief, lasting less than 5 minutes.
+But they can last up to 30 minutes.
+Forty-one percent of people have a headache during the vision loss, and 25% have it before or after.

-The symptoms of ocular migraines are similar to those of other serious disorders, such as eye diseases and stroke.
-So your doctor will want to do a thorough evaluation.
-If you have any of the risk factors below, your doctor may run additional tests to rule out more serious conditions:
+The condition is also similar to other serious disorders, such as eye diseases and stroke.
+So your doctor will want to check you out thoroughly to make sure you don’t have one of those problems.
+Your doctor may run extra tests to rule out more serious conditions if you: